Blaine C. Kimreybkimrey@vedderprice.com

 John K. Burkejburke@vedderprice.com

-John K. Burke is an Associate at Vedder Price and a member of the Intellectual Property group in the firm’s Chicago office.
+John K. Burke is a Shareholder at Vedder Price and a member of the Intellectual Property group in the firm’s Chicago office.
 Mr. Burke counsels clients in patent, trademark, copyright and trade secret matters.
 He has prosecuted patent and trademark applications before the U.S. Patent and Trademark Office (USPTO) and has drafted patent applications covering a variety of technologies, ranging from electrical and mechanical devices to software and business methods.
 Mr. Burke has experience assisting clients in enforcing intellectual property rights in U.S. district court and before the Trademark Trial and Appeal Board.
 Mr. Burke also advises clients on monetizing intellectual property through licensing and sales agreements and by conducting patent validity and infringement analyses.

 Thomas R. Deetdee@vedderprice.com